mrismanaziz/Reforestation/README.md

-## Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+## What did the mountain climber name his son?
+Cliff.